 The DEA issued this statement in April 2022 about the increase in fatal overdoses involving fentanyl:

 “Fentanyl is killing Americans at an unprecedented rate,” said DEA Administrator Anne Milgram.
 “Already this year, numerous mass-overdose events have resulted in dozens of overdoses and deaths.
 Drug traffickers are driving addiction, and increasing their profits, by mixing fentanyl with other illicit drugs.
 Tragically, many overdose victims have no idea they are ingesting deadly fentanyl until it’s too late.”

-To help reduce fentanyl overdoses, many states are holding drug dealers accountable for the deaths.
-Many state officials consider fentanyl overdoses as attempted murder and deliberate poisoning:
+To reduce fentanyl overdoses, many states hold drug dealers accountable for the deaths.
+State officials consider fentanyl overdoses as attempted murder and deliberate poisoning: